 BNPP: In May, two root ingrowth cores were installed in each plot.
 Cores were 5 cm diameter x 15cm deep, and constructed of 2 mm mesh screening.
 Holes were drilled into the soil using a 7" diameter bucket auger, cores were installed and both the cores and surrounding hole was filled with sieved soil from the site.
 Soil in and around cores was packed to approximate field conditions.
 Ingrowth cores were removed in September and kept at 4 C until processing.
 Samples were elutriated to remove roots from soil, and root contents dried at 60C for 48 hours.
 SOM particles were sorted out of the sample, then the remaining root samples were weighed.
 Finally, samples were combusted at 450 C for 4 hours to obtain ash masses, which were subtracted from root mass to obtain ash free dry mass (AFDM).

 CO2 Flux: Soil CO2 efflux measurements were taken weekly from early June to mid-August in 2016.
 Measurements were taken from 2 PVC collars (10 cm diameter x 8 cm deep, buried 6 cm in the ground) per plot using a Li-Cor 6400 portable gas exchange system with a soil CO2 chamber attachment.
-Collars were placed at a standardized location in all plots except when soil depth was <6 cm.
+Collars were placed at a standardized location in all plots except when soil depth was less than 6 cm.
 Measurements were taken between 11 am and 2 pm and all aboveground living biomass was clipped prior to taking measurements.
 We also measured the headspace within the collars monthly and adjusted measurements to reflect this volume.
-CO2 efflux measurements were recorded once values had stabilized (usually ~ 1 minute after attaching the instrument to the collar).
+CO2 efflux measurements were recorded once values had stabilized (usually about 1 minute after attaching the instrument to the collar).
 Additionally, soil moisture and temperature were taken at each time of soil CO2 sampling.

 Plant Species Composition: Within each plot, permanent 1x1m species composition plots are designated as Subplot A. Percent aerial cover is estimated to the nearest 1% for each species that was rooted in the plot in early June and late August.